Module: Lumberjack::Utils

 end

-Generate a global process ID that includes the hostname and process ID.
+Generate a global process identifier that includes the hostname and process ID.
+This creates a unique identifier that can distinguish processes across different machines.

 Returns: